tasbehanawaz/YOGA_APP/README.md

 ### Automated Yoga session

-- Users can select multiple yoga poses and generate a video
+- Users can select multiple yoga poses based on preferences applied or use the random selection and generate a video

 <video width="600" controls>
   <source src="demo/output.mp4" type="video/mp4">